OfficeDev/office-js-docs-pr/docs/develop/auth-external-add-ins.md

 >**Note:** You also have the option of having a middleman service do all the authorizing for you and passing the access token to your add-in.
 For details, see the section *Middleman services* later in this article.

 ## Using the Implicit flow in Office Add-ins
-Consulting the documentation of the online service is The best way to find out if the online service supports the Implicit flow is to consult the documentation.
+The best way to find out if the online service supports the Implicit flow is to consult the documentation.

 For services that support it, we provide a JavaScript library that does all the detailed work for you: